Buddy film: Hybrid genres

-Buddy films are often hybridized with other film genres, such as road movies, Westerns, comedies, and action films featuring cops.
+Buddy films are often hybridized with other film genres, such as road movies, Westerns, comedies, and action films featuring police.
 The "threats to [the] masculinity" of the male–male relationship depend on the genre: women in comedies, the law in films about outlaw buddies, and criminals in action films about cop buddies.

 History

+Ancient archetype

+Buddy literature dates back as early as The Epic of Gilgamesh, which details the combat and subsequent bonding of Gilgamesh and Enkidu, followed by their heroic adventures together.
+Gardner and Maier consider it to be possibly the first of "friendship literature," which would later feature prominently in Greek and Roman works.

 Pre-1930s

 The buddy film is more common to cinema in the United States than cinema in other Western countries, which tend to focus on male–female romantic relationships or an individual male hero.
 Film historian David Thomson observes that buddy films are rare among British and French films, "You just wouldn't see three Englishmen behave the way American men do, who are truly happiest when they are together with other men."
-Portrayal of male bonding in the United States traces back to 19th-century author Mark Twain's characters Huck Finn and Tom Sawyer as a "good boy-bad boy combo", as well as Huck Finn and the slave Jim in Twain's 1884 novel Adventures of Huckleberry Finn.
-Vaudeville acts in early 20th century United States often featured male pairs.
+Portrayal of male bonding in the United States traces back to 19th-century author Mark Twain's characters Huck Finn and Tom Sawyer as a "good boy–bad boy combo", as well as Huck Finn and the slave Jim in Twain's 1884 novel Adventures of Huckleberry Finn.
+Vaudeville acts in early 20th-century United States often featured male pairs.
 Another example could be 1881's The Prince and the Pauper with Prince Edward and Miles Hendon.